Albert Diaz (judge)

-Albert Diaz (born 1960) is a United States circuit judge of the United States Court of Appeals for the Fourth Circuit.
+Albert Diaz (born 1960) is an American lawyer who is the chief circuit judge of the United States Court of Appeals for the Fourth Circuit.
 Diaz is the first Hispanic judge to serve on the Fourth Circuit.
 Prior to his appointment to the Court of Appeals, Diaz was a North Carolina state superior court judge and an appellate judge for the Navy-Marine Corps Court of Criminal Appeals.

 Early life and education

 Raised in Brooklyn as the son of divorced Puerto Rican parents, Diaz and his two brothers were raised by his mother.
 After graduating high school, he enlisted in the U.S. Marines.
 Diaz earned a Bachelor of Science degree in economics from the Wharton School of the University of Pennsylvania in 1983 and earned a Juris Doctor from New York University School of Law in 1988.
 Diaz earned a Master of Science degree from Boston University, in 1993.
 Diaz also served with the Marines from 1988 to 1995 as a judge advocate, retiring as a lieutenant colonel, USMCR.